 The reason for this is that this waste type can often have a monetary value elsewhere.
 One option is as feedstock for a biogas digester (anaerobic digestion) plant.

 But if not, it can frequently prove cheaper to tanker concentrated waste off-site rather than treat it.
-It may even be possible to invoke the “circular economy” to find businesses which can use your waste as a raw material for their own business.
+It may even be possible to invoke the “circular economy” to find businesses that can use your waste as a raw material for their own business.

 Also, some waste streams will generate their own revenue.
-Fat, oil and grease, for example, can potentially be valuable as feedstock for a company producing bioethanol.
+Fat, oil, and grease, for example, can potentially be valuable as feedstock for a company producing bioethanol.
 It is true to say that one man's waste is another man's gold mine.

 Tip 4.
 Optimisation of Return on Investment